 There is no question that my dogs have been spoilt.
 I am probably over the top and am considered a little eccentric by some when it comes to my furry companions.
 I would much rather be this way and experience all that a dog has to give and lose them one day than never to have had the opportunity to experience it at all.
 Dogs enrich my life, they lighten my heart and they offer solace when I am feeling sad.
 They are my constant companions, loyal to a fault and dependent on me to live their lives in the best way they can.
 I can offer them a good home and a good life.
 At the end of the day and of my life if this has been my only purpose then it will have been a magnificent calling.

-Filed under: Family, Humour, Life, My Diary, My View, Observations, Stories | Tagged: family, life changes, life story, life's challenge, my day, My Diary, on life, people, real life, stories | Leave a comment »
+Filed under: Family, Humour, Life, Love, My Diary, My View, Observations, Personal, Pets, Stories | Tagged: dog lovers, I'm a dog lover, life changes, life story, my day, My Diary, My dogs are people too, my view, observations, on life, real life, reality | Leave a comment »